DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 ## Performance

-Below are metrics for the results of out trained model on test data.
+Below is an overview of

 ### Results

 The current top model was trained first on 9000 polygons with balanced classes (+1000 for validation) for 15 epochs, followed by 20 epochs on 4500 unbalanced classes.
-Testing this model on test data gives a precision of 83% and recall of 92%.
-The original ground truth data, however, appears to be flawed, we needed a method for getting accurate metrics.
-To accomplish this we classified 1650 test polygons manually, using multiple sources to confirm the true classification of the polygon.
-We then compared the results to the original ground truth as well as PoolNet classifications.
-The new ground truth data gave a precision of 88% and recall of 93%.
+Testing this model on initial test data gives a precision of 83% and recall of 92%.
+The original test data, however, appears to be flawed upon visual inspection of results.
+We therefore needed a method for getting accurate metrics.
+To accomplish this we classified 1650 test polygons manually, using multiple sources to confirm the true classification of each polygon.
+We then compared the results to the original test data as well as PoolNet classifications.
+The reliable test data indicates a precision of 88% and recall of 93% by our model.
 Results are summarized in the table below.

 #### Test Dataset #1: